 Connect Kids offers a prayer-based ministry for children aged 3-12 years.

-Caregivers usually bring children for ministry because the child has problem feelings (e.g. depression, anger, anxiety) or behaviors (e.g. tantrums, social withdrawal) that they may or may not know the cause of.
-We believe that these feelings and behaviours come from beliefs the child has developed during different life experiences, some traumatic.
-These problematic beliefs feed painful feelings which, in turn, motivate problematic behaviours.
+Caregivers usually bring children for ministry because of distressing feelings (depression, anger, anxiety) or disturbing behaviors (tantrums, social withdrawal), the causes of which may or may not be apparent.
+Often these feelings and behaviours come from beliefs the child has developed during different life experiences, some traumatic.
+Problematic beliefs feed painful feelings which, in turn, motivate problematic behaviours.

-In the first session, parents/ caregivers are given the opportunity to share background information about the child and their reasons for seeking help.
-The child is not present.
-This will enable us to determine if Connect Kids can offer the kind of help that is most suitable for the child right now, or whether alternative help (E.g. counselling, pastoral input, medical referral) would be better.
+In the first session, parents/ caregivers are given the opportunity to share background information and their reasons for seeking help.
+(The child is not present. ) This enables us to determine if Connect Kids can offer the kind of help that is most suitable for the child right now, or whether alternative help (e.g., counselling, pastoral input, medical referral) would be better.

 The ministry process ends with an empowering session with the parents/ caregivers to discuss helpful resources and approaches relevant to the child.
-We strongly recommend that parents/caregivers book for their own prayer ministry.
+We encourage parents/ caregivers to be intentional about growing in their own relationship with God and we strongly recommend that parents/caregivers book for their own prayer ministry before bringing a child for ministry.
 Freedom in the home is largely dependent on those who lead the home.
 It is also helpful to experience the process that your child will experience.
-We also encourage families to be an active part of a supportive community and to have a trusted person they can share this journey with and be accountable to e.g. Pastor, counsellor.
-We also encourage parents/ caregivers to be intentional about growing in their own relationship with God through involvement in the local church, Bible-reading, prayer and other good spiritual habits.
+We also encourage families to be an active part of a supportive community and to have a trusted person (pastor, counsellor) with whom they can share this journey.